qmBase/docs/docs/technical/installation.md

 1. Download the latest qmBase version from [here](https://support.qmbase.com/downloads/).
 You will get the credentials via mail after you have signed the contract.
 2. Extract the ZIP file to the folder where the IIS is located.
 3. Run the latest database migrations.
 The SQL scripts will be provided on the download page as well.
 You will need to create 2 databases.
+Use the following name schema

+   - multi-tenant
+   - qmbase{CustomerId}

 4. qmBase requires a SSL connection.
 So you have to configure the IIS to use either a self signed certificate or use a regular certificate.
 5. Configure qmBase and start running.